Oak Park Library is closed through mid-December for construction. Read more »

 About this collection: Over 1,300 photographs documenting Overland Park life with special emphasis on local businesses, the Strang Line interurban railroad and school personnel.

 Library OnDemand – Available anytime you like.

 Young Adult Literary Council – Tuesday, Aug.
 8, 5 – 6 p.m.

-Teens are invited to join the Young Adult Literary Council to share favorite books, review titles for the Library website and participate in fun activities.
-You can meet new people and receive volunteer credit hours for your time with us.
+Teens are invited to join the Young Adult Literary Council at the Lenexa City Center Library to share favorite books, pick up advanced reader copies of teen books to read and review, and participate in other fun activities such as author visits, game days, event planning and more.
+Meet new people and receive volunteer credit hours for your time with us.

 Tabletop Games – Tuesday, Aug.
 8, 6 – 7:45 p.m.

 Join us at the Central Resource Library for a fun-filled event with family and friends and become a part of the Johnson County tabletop gaming community.
 Discover new games from our collection or bring your personal favorite to share – you might get creative with a round of Dixit, collaborate to escape the Forbidden Island or strategize your way to victory as King of Tokyo!
 Come and go as you please.
 Refreshments are provided.

 One-on-One Help: DNA & Genetic Genealogy – Fridays, 9 a.m. – noon